SWJTUjch/obsidian/Bluetooth/LE Audio/ASCS.md

 # Concepts
-- Audio Channel: A flow of audio data, which might be encoded or not, that can be assigned to a single Audio Location
 - Audio Sink: Receives unicast audio data from Audio Sources
 - Audio Source: Transmits unicast audio data to Audio Sinks
 - Audio Stream Endpoint (ASE): The endpoint of a unicast Audio Stream, which audio data flows to or from; exists on the server.